Financial Advisor Vs. Accountant – What Are The Main Differences?

 Financial advisors will want to know what your long-term financial goals are.
 They will then work with you to create a plan to help you achieve those goals.
-It might include creating a budget through investments or even finding ways to reduce your expenses.
+It might include creating a budget through investments or finding ways to reduce expenses.

 An overview of your financial situation